 • using a range of teaching strategies based on children’s learning needs

-• Providing a supportive learning environment in which the contribution of children is valued
+• providing a supportive learning environment in which the contribution of children is valued

-• Individual Education Plans or their equivalent, where appropriate, that have short term focused objectives and which are reviewed
+• individual Education Plans or their equivalent, where appropriate, that have short term focused objectives and which are reviewed

 Learning, Teaching and the Curriculum

 Learning and teaching in the Early Years involves a balance of adult led, adult – directed and child-led and child-initiated approaches to learning through the EYFS curriculum.
 The EYFS provides a broad and balanced framework to meet the needs of newborn babies to five year olds.
 A wide range of learning and teaching approaches are used in the Nursery.
-Some work is topic based and some is directly planned as a result of a child’s special interest.
+Some work is theme based and some is directly planned as a result of a child’s special interest.